 Summary ...
-The United States helps finance the 59 UN refugee camps for Arabs.
-Of this total, 28 camps are in Arab-inhabited parts of Judea, Samaria, the Gaza Strip and eastern Jerusalem.
-The rest are in Jordan, Syria and Lebanon.
-The camps were started in 1949 as UN-monitored havens for 500,000 Arabs displaced from Israel.
-The population in the camps has mushroomed to 4 million, doubling about every 15 years.
+There are 59 UNRWA refugee camps for Arabs.
+Of this total, 28 camps are in Judea, Samaria, the Gaza Strip, and eastern Jerusalem.
+The rest are in Jordan, Syria, and Lebanon.
+The population of the camps, since 1949, has gone from 500,000 Arabs mushrooming to 4 million, doubling about every 15 years.

 Lost in the 56-year-long outcry by Palestinians over their 1948 uprooting when Israel became a state and their subsequent hardship in Mideast refugee camps is the United Nations' responsibility for the camps.